-The post Why the Costa Group share price will be suspended until next week appeared first on Motley Fool Australia.
+The post Why the Costa Group share price is jumping higher this morning appeared first on Motley Fool Australia.

 In a brand new report, Edward has just revealed what he believes are the 3 best dividend stocks for income-hungry investors to buy now.
 All 3 stocks are paying growing fully franked dividends giving you the opportunity to combine capital appreciation with attractive dividend yields.